Frequently Asked Questions

 8. What if my GRE scores are below the required minimum?
 Should I apply anyway?

 There is no required minimum GRE score, however, we do have recommended minimum GRE scores.
 Students must complete the Verbal & Quantitative reasoning tests A combined score of 1000 is the recommended minimum, with a score of at least 450 on each test.
 (New Scale Scores combined recommended 300; at least 151 Verbal reasoning and 145 Quantitative reasoning.)
+GRE scores must not be more than 5 years old.
 Due to the extremely competitive selection process, GRE scores are one important criterion to differentiate amongst applicants.

 9. What if I don't get accepted into the program?